 Halloween is indicative of the current reboot trend, telling the same story with some variations on the beats.
 While the 2018 incarnation of Halloween is better than all the sequels in every respect, it never transcends the source material.
 What the original accomplished cannot be replicated.
 Carpenter's original was an experiment in suspense and horror that found its way into the collective unconscious, while the reboot plays like a greatest hits of slasher horror for a new generation.
 Entertaining, but derivative.

 In terms of plot the new story lends itself to some baffling coincidences, the fact that all this goes down 40 years to the day of the original is a bit much.
 While the gender politics of the film are progressive, the relationships among Laurie, her daughter and granddaughter are never developed fully.

-Halloween is a competent horror film, unashamed fan service that looks good, just short on substance.
+Halloween is a competent horror film, with non-offensive fan service, just a bit short on substance.

 Post a Comment